cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     % make clean
     % ls

-!!! question "To-Do On Your Own"
+!!! note "To-Do On Your Own"

     Add two rules to your `Makefile` to compile `avg.o` and `avg-mfile.o`.
 Add a rule that links these two object files together